 (b) Service address; and

 (c) Meter number (if available).

+(2) The bulk insert templates shall only be used for the submission of multiple IAGs for the same Customer under the same contract (retail service agreement) such as a large apartment complex or property management company or in cases where system issues occurred only with proper notification as required under Section 7.3.2.4, Gaining CR System Processing Errors.

-(2) The CR investigation should include reviewing the ESI ID Service History on the Market Information System (MIS) Certified Area.
+(3) The CR investigation should include reviewing the ESI ID Service History on the Market Information System (MIS) Certified Area.
 Refer to Section 2, Inadvertent Gain, in the MarkeTrak Users Guide for more detail.

-7.3.2.1 Buyer’s Remorse
+7.3.2.1 Invalid Use of the IAG Process

-7.3.2.1.1 Rescission Period
+7.3.2.1.1 After the Rescission Period

 (1) An untimely notice of rescission does not constitute and should not be treated as an inadvertent gain or loss.
 Any CR receiving an untimely notice of rescission from the Customer shall inform the Customer that they have a right to select another CR and may do so by contacting that CR.
 The CR shall also inform the Customer that they will be responsible for charges from the CR for services provided until they switch to another CR.
 The right of rescission is not applicable to a Customer requesting a move in.

+7.3.2.1.2 Breach of Contract

+(1) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g. early termination fee) between the Customer and the losing CR.

+(2) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g. non-payment) between the Customer and the gaining CR.

+7.3.2.1.3 Service Connected As A Result of Identity Theft

+(1) The IAG process shall not be used to resolve an issue where the service is connected as a result of identity theft.

+7.3.2.3 Rescission Period

-(2) CRs that receive a notice of rescission in a timely manner shall first attempt to cancel the order in question by submitting the appropriate Texas Standard Electronic Transaction (TX SET).
-If this is not possible due to the order having Completed, MarkeTrak shall be utilized to restore the Customer to their previous Retail Electric Provider (REP).
+(1) CRs that receive a notice of rescission in a timely manner shall first attempt to cancel the order in question by submitting the appropriate Texas Standard Electronic Transaction (TX SET).
+If this is not possible due to the order having completed, MarkeTrak shall be utilized to restore the Customer to their previous Retail Electric Provider (REP).
 The submitting REP for a rescinded switch shall follow the process outlined in the MarkeTrak Users Guide.

-7.3.2.1.2 Breach of Contract

-(1) The inadvertent gain process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract between the Customer and the losing CR..
+7.3.2.4 Gaining CR System Processing Errors

+(1) Should a CR experience a system processing issue resulting in inadvertently gaining greater than 100 ESIs, the gaining CR shall send a timely informational only Market Notice to all impacted Market Participants, via the MarkeTrak escalation contacts, detailing the cause of the issue, and send immediately following the submission of the IAG MarkeTraks.

-7.3.2.3 Resolution of Inadvertent Gains
+7.3.2.5 Resolution of IAGs

-(1) If the Gaining CR determines that the gain was unauthorized or in error, the CR shall promptly submit an Inadvertent Gaining issue in MarkeTrak.
+(1) If the Gaining CR determines that the gain was inadvertent, the CR shall promptly submit an Inadvertent Gaining issue in MarkeTrak.
 (See Section 7.2, Market Synchronization, for more information about MarkeTrak).

-(2) The Gaining CR shall not submit a Move-Out Request or a Disconnect for Non-Pay (DNP) on an ESI ID that was gained in error.
+(2) The Gaining CR shall not submit a Move-Out Request or a Disconnect for Non-Pay (DNP) on an ESI ID that was gained inadvertently.

 (3) The Losing CR shall not submit an Inadvertent Losing issue in MarkeTrak until the Gaining CR’s switch or move in transaction has completed.